mikesha2/tParton/README.md

 Copyright 2025 Congzhou M Sha

 This is an evolution code for the transversity parton distribution functions encountered in hadronic physics.
-The associated preprint can be found at [https://arxiv.org/abs/2409.00221v2](https://arxiv.org/abs/2409.00221v2).
+The associated preprint can be found at [https://arxiv.org/abs/2409.00221](https://arxiv.org/abs/2409.00221v2).
 If you found this work helpful, please cite our preprint, and eventually our published paper!

+## Documentation

+The API documentation and project site are published on GitHub Pages: https://mikesha2.github.io/tParton/

 ## Installation